gecicidegisken/newbie-work/README.md

 # newbie-work
 Some of the stuff I wrote while learning to code is stored in this repo.
 Most of them are quite silly but as the name suggests, they all are the work of a beginner. (:
 I was not able to write codes in an excellent order back then so the projects and codes are not commented very well.
-Most of them commented to teach me what I was doing and the language is sometimes English and sometimes Turkish.
+Most of them are commented to remind/ teach me what I was doing and the language of the comments is both English and Turkish.
 Also, here are the links to my complete, noteworthy school projetcs from my first year:
 [- A day at races](https://github.com/gecicidegisken/a-day-at-races)
 [- The Quest](https://github.com/gecicidegisken/The-Quest-Game)